dilayercelik/dilayercelik.github.io/Transcript.md

 - **Language and Cognition**

-  - Exam Essay 1: NA
+  - Exam Essay 1: "Language is Multimodal: Evidence from Production, Reception and Development" (NA)

-  - Exam Essay 2: NA
+  - Exam Essay 2: "The Role of Projections and Multimodal Signalling in *Seamless* Turn-Taking" (NA)

 - **The Psychology of Individual Differences (Intelligence, Personality, Genes-Env Interactions)**